ohir/oconf-std/README.md

     snippet as a value.
 To my (ohir's) knowledge no other config format can make to it in a single line even today.

-    First OConf parser was implemented for a huge mainframe-to-unix pipeline written in perl.
-Now, simplified with new lookaheads and extended to cover also corner cases, this parser's tokenizer is used as a syntax formal specification.
+    First OConf parser was implemented as simple regexp for a huge mainframe-to-unix pipeline written in perl.
+Now, shortened with new perlre lookaheads and extended to cover also corner cases, this parser's tokenizer was used as a syntax formal specification.

     Current OConf specifcation was extended with more metas and with definition of GROUP pragma application.

 APPENDIX F.